munificent/craftinginterpreters/book/the-lox-language.md

 **reference counting** and **tracing garbage collection** (usually just called **"garbage collection"** or **"GC"**).
 Ref counters are much simpler to implement -- I think that's why Perl, PHP, and Python all started out using them.
-But, over time, the limitations of ref counting, become too troublesome.
+But, over time, the limitations of ref counting become too troublesome.
 All of those languages eventually ended up adding a full tracing GC or at least enough of one to clean up object cycles.